de956/openVPN/README.md

 **Simple setup openVPN on VPS/VDS server.
 The configuration will be carried out on the example of Ubuntu server 18.04.**

-:exclamation: If you do not have an ssh key, you will need to generate it on the local machine and add the public key to your hosting control panel. :exclamation:
+*If you do not have an ssh key, you will need to generate it on the local machine and add the public key to your hosting control panel.*

 * *The first time you access the server, you need to update the system:*